david-sauvage/effective-java-summary/README.md

 ## Methods of the Object class

-__Item 10 : Equals__
+__Item 10 : equals__

-Equals needs to be overriden  when the class has a notion of logical equality.
+The equals method needs to be overriden  when the class has a notion of logical equality.
 This is generally the case for value classes

 The equals method must be :